Xilinx/Alveo-Cards/master/management-specification/doc/fpga-firmware-update.rst

 6. The BMC can obtain the status of the copy from the FLASH\_COPY\_FIRMWARE\_STATUS command.

-***Note*:** If the BMC sends another copy command while the previous copy is in-progress, the SC will ignore the request and respond appropriate error code.
+**Note:** If the BMC sends another copy command while the previous copy is in-progress, the SC will ignore the request and respond appropriate error code.
 The BMC must check the status via the COPY\_FIRMWARE\_STATUS command and re-trigger.
 This command is currently supported only for Alveo U30.

 *Table:* **FPGA\_COPY\_FIRMWARE Server BMC Request**